great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 ```python
 my_checkpoint = context.test_yaml_config(yaml_config=yaml_config)
 ```
+Note that we get a message that the Checkpoint contains no validations.
+See below, we will pass those in at runtime.

 If all is well, we add the Checkpoint:
 #### TODO: retrieve this code from databricks_deployment_patterns.py